 The high-levels of beta-carotene make colostrum dark yellow or orange in colour.

-After the first few days of the baby’s birth, the breast milk production increases.
+Milk production normally begins to increase (biochemically) between 30 and 40 hours after delivery of the placenta.
 After producing colostrum for the initial few days, your body produces transitional milk.
 This milk marks the transition period from the production of colostrum to mature milk.
-It can be for a period of two weeks and the colour of the breast milk is white or yellow.
+It can be for a period of two weeks, and the colour of the breast milk is white or yellow.
 Transition milk is a combination of colostrum and mature milk.
 In first-time mothers, the production of transition milk can be delayed when compared to women who are delivering for the second or third time.

-• The amount of proteins and antibodies reduce
+• Proteins and antibodies reduce in the milk.

 After your baby starts on solid foods, weaning milk is produced.
 You will continue to produce milk until you stop feeding the baby.
-After you stop breastfeeding, the milk production will eventually stop.
+After you stop breastfeeding, you will gradually stop producing breast milk.
 This milk might appear like colostrum.

 What Causes Change in Breast Milk Colour?